Mesothelioma

 • Shipbuilders

-• U.S. military veterans (especially U.S. Navy veterans)
+• U.S. military veterans, especially those who served in the U.S. Navy

-Virtually every U.S. Navy ship contained asbestos, which put U.S. Navy veterans at an even higher risk of asbestos exposure and mesothelioma than other military branches.
+Virtually every naval ship contained asbestos, which put U.S. Navy veterans at an even higher risk of asbestos exposure and mesothelioma than other military branches.

-Sadly, anyone who works with or around asbestos can carry the toxic mineral home with them on their clothing and potentially put their loved ones at risk of mesothelioma.
-This is known as take-home or secondhand asbestos exposure.
+Sadly, anyone who worked with or around asbestos could’ve carried the toxic mineral home with them on their clothing, potentially putting their loved ones at risk of mesothelioma.

 “The reason why we're able to bring claims against the manufacturers who used asbestos in their products is because they knew it was dangerous.
 It's not your fault, and it should never have happened to you.”